mancsedmon29/Navigation-Menu-Master/README.md

     <figcaption>The uppercase of all span elements under the anchor tags.</figcaption>
 </figure>

-In html file, add the `input` element and the type of input form is `checkbox`.
+In HTML file, add the `input` element and the type of input form is `checkbox`.
 This code creates a checkbox input element with a corresponding label.
 The label contains two icons, one with the class "fa-solid fa-bars" and the other with the class "fa-regular fa-circle-xmark".

 ```
 <!DOCTYPE html>